Everyone knows that vitamins and nutrition are important for health, and many older adults take a multivitamin.

 To make sure you aren’t missing a mild vitamin B12 deficiency, you can also proactively check for low vitamin B12 levels if you or your older relative is suffering from any of the common risk factors associated with this condition.

 For instance, you can request a vitamin B12 check if you’re vegetarian, or if you’ve suffered from problems related to the stomach, pancreas, or intestine.
 It’s also reasonable to check the level if you’ve been on medication to reduce stomach acid for a long time.

-How Vitamin B12 Deficiency is Diagnosed and Treated
+How Vitamin B12 Deficiency is Diagnosed

 The first step in checking for deficiency is a blood test to check the serum level of vitamin B12.

 Because folate deficiency can cause a similar type of anemia (megaloblastic anemia, which means a low red blood cell count with overly-large cells), doctors often test the blood for both folate and vitamin B12.
 However, folate deficiency is much less common.

 You should know that it’s quite possible to have clinically low vitamin B12 levels without having anemia.
 If a clinician pooh-poohs a request for a vitamin B12 check because an older person had a recent normal blood count, you can share this research article with the clinician.